Nirajsah/pws/README.md

 ## Overview

-`proxy-wallet-service` is a wannabe linera service that provides the same client operations without installing the entire linera binaries.
+`proxy-wallet-service` is a service that provides the same client operations as linera-service without installing the entire linera binaries.
 It abstracts the linera service implementation and exposes a clean API for:

 - **Creating wallets**
 - **Managing Chains**